SuPythony/CUnplugged/README.md

 - In the music controls, you can play the songs and manage playback.
 - When you leave music controls, the songs will continue playing in the background, and proceed as per the playlist.

-## Disclaimer
+## External Libraries and AI

-AI was only used for help with the Makefile (making it work on both OS).
-The miniaudio library was used for playing the audio.
-Everything else was done without AI and uses no external libraries.
+The only external library used is miniaudio for playing the songs.
+AI wasn't used anywhere, except only for help in making the Makefile OS independent.